uwdata/arquero/docs/api/expressions.md

 * **Discoverability**.
 Defining all functions on a single object provides a single catalog of all available operations.
 In most IDEs, you can simply type `op.` (and perhaps hit the <kbd>tab</kbd> key) to the see a list of all available functions and benefit from auto-complete!

 Of course, one might wish to make different trade-offs.
 Arquero is designed to support common use cases while also being applicable to more complex production setups.
 This goal comes with the cost of more rigid management of functions.
-That said, Arquero can be extended with custom variables, functions, and even new table methods or verbs!
+However, Arquero can be extended with custom variables, functions, and even new table methods or verbs!
 As starting points, see the [params](table#params), [addFunction](extensibility#addFunction), and [addTableMethod](extensibility#addTableMethod) functions to introduce external variables, register new `op` functions, or extend tables with new methods.

+All that being said, not all use cases require portability, safety, etc. Sometimes you just want to call your helper methods without a registration step getting in the way.
+For such cases Arquero provides an escape hatch: use the [`map()` expression helper](/#map) to apply a standard JavaScript function to one or more column values *as-is*, skipping any internal parsing and code generation.